“The money is in the list.”

 The main focus of this post is to give you everything you need to know to get started with strategic content.

-There are plenty of tactics you can use to grow your email list and get more leads.
+There are plenty of tactics you can use to grow your email database and get more leads.
 Which ones you deploy will depend on the types of content you select.

 Ultimately, you need some sort of offer to encourage your audience to subscribe to your email list.